Legal

 Users must not request, offer, buy, carry, store, assemble, repair, move, or handle illegal goods, stolen property, weapons, explosives, hazardous materials, counterfeit goods, or any item or service whose handling would violate applicable law.

-Alcohol, tobacco, prescription medicine, regulated goods, age-restricted goods, animals, high-value items, official documents, cash-like instruments, chemicals, batteries, food, and controlled products may require special rules or may be unavailable until legally reviewed for the active country.
+Alcohol, tobacco, prescription medicine, regulated goods, age-restricted goods, animals, high-value items, official documents, cash-like instruments, chemicals, batteries, food, and controlled products may require special rules or may be unavailable where handling them would be unlawful.
+Services that require local permits, licenses, insurance, tax status, safety, hygiene, or other documents may show provider-responsibility warnings.

 Restricted services

-Requests involving passenger transport, medical care, childcare, security, financial services, legal services, regulated trades, building work, utilities, locksmith work, emergency services, or professional licensing may be blocked, limited, or reviewed by country.
+Requests involving passenger transport, medical care, childcare, security, financial services, legal services, regulated trades, building work, utilities, locksmith work, emergency services, or professional licensing may require local permits, licenses, insurance, safety rules, tax status, or other obligations.
+Remdo may show provider-responsibility warnings, and providers decide whether they can lawfully accept the work.

 Buy-and-bring tasks